gs4711/org.openhab.binding.velux/README.md

 ## How to run it under openHAB2?

-Use the Karaf console to install the openHAB1 compatibility layer with `feature:install openhab-runtime-compat1x`.
-Create the basic configuration of the service i.e. with a file `services/velux.cfg`, define the items within i.e. `items/velux.items` and finally generate a UI within i.e. `sitemap/default.sitemap`.
+Use the [Karaf console](https://www.openhab.org/docs/administration/console.html) to install the openHAB1 compatibility layer with help of the command `feature:install openhab-runtime-compat1x`.
+Activate the binding by placing the jar-file into the [extension directory](https://www.openhab.org/docs/configuration/addons.html#through-manually-provided-add-ons).
+Then, create the basic configuration of the service i.e. with a file `services/velux.cfg`, define the items within i.e. `items/velux.items` and finally generate a UI within i.e. `sitemap/default.sitemap`.

 ## Unknown Velux devices